Machine TypesProduct ReviewsSewing Machines

 CONS:

-• Can be a too much for a beginner
+• Can be too much for a beginner

 Best Value: Brother, SE600, Computerized Machine